First Battle of Bud Dajo: Battle

 Moro defenders retreated into the crater, and fighting continued until nightfall.
 During the night, the Americans hauled mountain guns to the crater's edge with block and tackle.
 At daybreak, the American guns (both the mountain guns and the guns of the Pampanga) opened up on the Moros' fortifications in the crater.
 American forces then placed a "Machine Gun... in position where it could sweep the crest of the mountain between us and the cotta," killing all Moros in the crater.
-One account claims that the Moros, armed with krises and spears, refused to surrender and held their positions.
+One account claims that the Moros, armed with kalises and spears, refused to surrender and held their positions.
 Some of the defenders rushed the Americans and were cut down.
 The Americans charged the surviving Moros with fixed bayonets, and the Moros fought back with their kalis, barung, improvised grenades made with black powder and seashells.
 Despite the inconsistencies among various accounts of the battle (one in which all occupants of Bud Dajo were gunned down, another in which defenders resisted in fierce hand-to-hand combat), all accounts agree that few, if any, Moros survived.

 Out of the estimated 800 to 1,000 Moros at Bud Dajo, only 6 survived.
 Corpses were piled five feet deep (1.5 meters), and many of the bodies were wounded multiple times.
 According to Hurley, American casualties were 21 killed, 75 wounded.
 Lane lists them at 18 killed, 52 wounded.
 Hagedorn says simply that, "one-fourth of the troops actively engaged have been killed or wounded".
 By any estimate, Bud Dajo was the bloodiest engagement of the Moro Rebellion.